bisratawoke/moa_etl_package_based/README.md

 1. Open a terminal and navigate to the desired directory where you want to clone the repository.

-2. Clone the repository using the following command (replace `your/repo.git` with the actual repository URL):
+2. Clone the repository using the following command (replace `your/repo.git` with the actual repository repo path ):
    ```bash
    git clone https://github.com/your/repo.git
    ```